pyroesp/One-More-Time/README.md

 Another option would be to use it's webserver capabilities to change the time and alarms from, for ex., a phone.

 # License
-This is licensed under (Creative Commons CC BY-NC-SA 4.0)[https://creativecommons.org/licenses/by-nc-sa/4.0/].
+This is licensed under [Creative Commons CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).